Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and Union of Concerned Scientists

 Are the COVID-19 vaccines safe?

-These are similar to the side effects for other vaccines (such as flu vaccines) and are a sign that the vaccine is working and that your body is building protection against the disease.
+Side effects are normal and common with all other vaccines (such as flu vaccines).
+They are a sign that the vaccine is working and that your body is building protection against the disease.
 Participants in each clinical study were monitored for eight weeks after they received the second dose to check for safety.
 In the past, other vaccines that produced bad reactions did so within six weeks of vaccination.

 Are the vaccines safe and effective for people with my gender/ ethnicity/ health condition/ age?